 We take all reports of safeguarding concerns seriously and will treat them confidentially.
 Three Wishes aims to respond within 48 hours of the concern being filed.
 A report from a partner should include the actions that are being taken to act on the concern raised.
 Allegations of inappropriate behaviour between and by Three Wishes' staff will be managed through Three Wishes' human resource management and safeguarding processes.
 Allegations of inappropriate behaviour between partner staff and by partner staff will be managed by the partner.
 Support can be sought from Three Wishes who will comment, and advise where necessary, on any steps being taken by the partner.
-Should the concern be connected to an allegation of harm, abuse or exploitation by the manager or coordinator of one of our partners, Three Wishes, following consultation, can support the partner's governing body to manage the investigation, such as by funding the services of an external investigator.
+Should the concern be connected to an allegation of harm, abuse or exploitation by the manager or coordinator of one of our Partners, Three Wishes, following consultation, can support the partner's governing body to manage the investigation, such as by funding the services of an external investigator.
 Decisions about suspending funding will be made following a risk assessment of the partner organisation.
 If it is felt that the situation has not been dealt with in line with the severity of the incident, then Three Wishes will advise on the next steps and, if appropriate, report to the relevant authorities.
 We will aim to do this sensitively, in a non-judgemental manner and with the best interests of the people we support at the centre of decision-making processes.

+The standardised flowchart on reporting safeguarding concerns provided above will be laminated and displayed at the Three Wishes Head Office, and in all country offices if applicable.
 Our partners are expected to identify appropriate processes to communicate clear reporting pathways to all beneficiaries, staff, and volunteers and to ensure that complaint and feedback mechanisms are fully understood by the beneficiaries they support.

 All staff are responsible for maintaining confidentiality of records and cases of allegations or suspicions.
 This information shall only be made available to the relevant parties.
 All staff and partners and beneficiaries shall receive additional support, guidance, and supervision during or following an incident or allegation.
-If you have any questions on how we manage safeguarding at Three Wishes or have any current concerns personally or on behalf of someone else, do reach out at safeguarding @3wishes.org.
+If you have any questions on how we manage safeguarding at Three Wishes or have any current concerns personally or on behalf of someone else, do reach out at safeguarding@3wishes.org.
 Any correspondence will be treated as confidential.